 Hope Positive Africa is a Christian intentional community residential ministry dedicated to demonstrating the love of Jesus daily, in a very tangible way, to the poor and oppressed.

-HOPE+ Africa was founded by Hope Phillips and her husband Paul in response to the desire to prevent other women and children from suffering as Hope did growing up an AIDS orphan.
+HOPE+ Africa is the name given to the work of Hope Phillips and her husband Paul in response to the desire to prevent other women and children from suffering as Hope did growing up an AIDS orphan.

 Read Hope’s story here.